West Asian And The Middle East Commodity Market

 Cereals and legumes are very important in the lives of Middle Eastern people and are considered as an important part of their diet.
 Some West Asian countries that are active in the production and trade of grains and legumes.
 Farmers in the Middle East and West Asia widely grow different types of grains and legumes.
 Per capita consumption of grains and legumes in West Asia may vary depending on the country and other factors.

-The place of grains and legumes in the food of the people of the Middle East
+The place of grains and legumes in the food of the people of West Asia (Middle East)

 Cereals and legumes are very important in the lives of Middle Eastern people and are considered as an important part of their diet